 Figure 10: Information Organization

-Each employee slot in the picture is a list of all employees that belonged to that slot and in the left side of each slot is the action list, showing the last action performed.
-By selecting the action, it will allow to see its details, as shown in Figure 9 and transverse the list by the buttons Previous and Next.
+Each employee slot in the picture is a list of all employees that belonged to that slot and in the right hand side of each slot is the action list, showing the last action performed.
+By selecting the action, it shows its details, as depicted in Figure 9, and transverses the list by the Previous and Next buttons.
 It is analogous for the employee list.

-Using the information for provenance
+Provenance Analysis in SDM

-With the adaptations and storage structure for relevant information on SDM, it is now possible to use the collected data for provenance.
-However, due to limitation on Unity3D, the data will be exported for an external tool for visualization and analysis.
-However, the data will need to pass through some changes to remove unnecessary information, duplicate actions or similar ones.
-For the purpose of the game, the only interesting actions are the ones which influences or is influenced by other actions, like player and manager decisions or tasks that generate interference on other roles like architecture task from an architect.
+With the adaptations in SDM, it is now possible to use the collected data for provenance analysis.
+However, due to limitation on Unity3D, the data should be exported for an external visualization and analysis tool.
+However, the data needs to pass through some changes to remove unnecessary information, duplicate actions or similar ones.
+For the purpose of the game, the only interesting actions are the ones that influence or are influenced by other actions, like player and manager decisions or tasks that generate interference on other roles like architecture task from an architect.

-Action which don't generate influence or does not influence other actions are not relevant for the analysis, due to the fact the action did not change the state of development, negatively or positively.
-Nevertheless, it is important to not forget that even if they are not relevant for the analysis, they are relevant for the development of the software in the game.
-Without such actions the game would stagnate and not progress.
+Action that does not generate influence or does not influence other actions are not relevant for the analysis, due to the fact the action did not change the state of development, negatively or positively.
+Nevertheless, it is important not to forget that even if they are not relevant for the analysis, they may have been relevant for the development of the software in the game.
+Without such actions, the game would stagnate and not progress.
 The problem is not these actions, but the decisions made for the execution of these actions.

-After cleaning the data, the information will be more adequate for analysis and provenance inferences.
-This way, the player will be able to trace actions that had an impact during development and study if the course of action taken was an adequate one.
-Identifying these actions are essential for the understanding why something happened the way it did.
+After cleaning the data, the information is more adequate for analysis and provenance inferences.
+This way, the player is able to trace actions that had an impact during development and study the adequacy of his decisions and the course of actions that lead from these decisions.
+Identifying these actions is essential for understanding why something happened the way it did.
 This refined action graph can be displayed for the player by external tools designed for graph display, aiding visually the analysis.

-Understanding the reasons of the outcome, the player will be able to learn from his decisions and analyze more efficient ways to develop future projects.
-In addition, it allow for the perception of mistakes made that should be avoided in the future.
+Understanding the reasons of the outcome, the player is able to learn from his decisions and analyze more efficient ways to develop future projects.
+In addition, it allows the perception of mistakes made that should be avoided in the future.

 Conclusion

-This paper proposes a framework for provenance in games, allowing for post game analysis to discover divergence points in the game that contributed to the end result of the gaming session.
-This framework can be well used on serious games to improve understanding by analyzing game flow and identifying sections that influenced the outcome, aiding the player to understand why it happened the way it did.
+This paper proposed a framework for provenance in games, allowing post game analysis to discover divergence points that contributed to the end result of the gaming session.
+This framework can be used on serious games to improve understanding by analyzing game flow and identifying actions that influenced the outcome, aiding the player to understand why it happened the way it did.

-This paper also show a game in which this framework was used, collecting the necessary information for post analysis using provenance.
-However, due to time constraints, the usage of provenance and data mining were not executed, but they are planned as future work to export all the collected information, generate a graph and apply provenance techniques for the game analysis.
+This paper also showed a game in which this framework was instantiated, collecting the necessary information for post analysis using provenance.
+However, due to time constraints, the usage of provenance and data mining were not executed, but they are planned as future work to export all the collected information, generate a graph, and apply provenance techniques for the game analysis.

 Acknowledgements

-The authors would like to thank (omitted) and (omitted) for the financial support of this work.
-Also for (rest is omitted because I did not write it yet).
+We would like to thank CNPq and FAPERJ for the financial support.

 References